Tips on bringing your pet abroad!

 No, an EU passport cannot be obtained in the US.
 A pet passport is used to travel within the EU.

-Airlines can really be a piece of work, we all know that.
 Every airline is different when it comes to traveling with animals.
 Do your research before booking your ticket to make this process is as easy as can be for you and your pet.

 How much will it cost to add my pet to my flight?